 The Cons of a Savings Account

-Money market accounts and certificates of deposits (CDs) also usually offer higher interest rates than savings accounts.
+Money market accounts and certificates of deposit (CDs) also usually offer higher interest rates than savings accounts.
 They tend to have higher minimum deposits and other requirements.
 For instance, a CD requires you to lock in the money for an agreed-upon period of time, such as 12 months, 18 months, and so forth.
 If you withdraw your money preemptively, you’ll be dinged with a penalty.